 Through a computer with an internet connection, a child can access the full version of the Minecraft software.
 While there are mobile editions of the game, the Autcraft virtual world is only supported through the computer version.
 However, for children with limited access to a computer, they may also access the chat functionality of the virtual world through third-party mobile applications.
 These applications log a user into their account and their avatar appears in the virtual world.
 But the user cannot move their avatar or even see the virtual world, except for the text chat.
 This allows community members to participate in one aspect of the virtual world play, even if they do not have access to the full Minecraft game.
 Using these applications to engage in the virtual world show that the child is willing to have some engagement in the virtual world play, or at least the social aspects of this play, rather than none at all.

 For those parents who are able to afford to give their child access, they must also “buy in” to the Autcraft experience – that is, they believe that Autcraft is a valuable place for their children to be spending their time.
 Much of the parent and child’s time is consumed in work, school, and various therapies to help support the autistic child, what little time is left for free play is especially precious.
 Some parents admit trepidation about allowing too much “screen time” or not understanding the technology or game enough to make informed decisions about their child’s access.
+If you want to encourage your children to play outdoors more so they have a reduced screen time, you can entice with the best outdoor playhouses.
 A whole forum is dedicated to helping parents navigate the Autcraft space, while another entire forum is dedicated to solving hardware and software issues.
 These online forums become almost as important as the virtual world itself.
 Both children and parents use it to gain the knowledge required – which can be intricate and in-depth – to gain entry to the virtual world.
 This knowledge spans hardware and software set-up (including how to add mods and understanding IP addresses) to the social rules needed to navigate the social play within the community.

 Parental involvement ranges from minimal involvement to co-playing with their children.
 Co-playing can take the form of parent and child controlling one avatar in-world together or playing on separate devices in the same physical space.
 This includes the founder of Autcraft who is also a father of two young boys.
 His motivation in creating the server was for autistic children to have somewhere they “can feel safe but still get the experience of playing with other people.”
 Many other parents also take roles within the Autcraft community (e.g., administrators) and, therefore, not only play and interact with their own child, but other children (and adults) in-world as well.
 Parents created a series of rules for interactions within the community to create a safer play space, which everyone, not the just children, must abide by.26 This parental involvement and rule-making demonstrates the need for both creating a structured, safe play space for autistic children, as well as the lengths these families must go through in every aspect of their lives to meet the needs of their children.
 And for children whose parents cannot be as involved, they are also granted this same kind of safety through the infrastructures in place and through help provided both through the community’s social media and in-world.